ZhaoranZhang/VMR-exp/README.md

 Create executable link for runExp.html using: https://raw.githack.com

-(**Important:** A new link needs to be created after new changes have been committed to the main code runExp.html)
+(**Important:** Use development URL to make sure it uses latest version! / Use production URL to use stable version)